AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 Objective: Absence of Run-Time Errors
 ---------------------------------------

-* SPARK defines a number of run-time checks, and users can define their own too
+* SPARK defines a number of run-time checks, and users can define their own too (e.g., through assertions)

    - E.g., valid array indexing